-(This post is based on chapter 56 of my book 100 Classic Hikes in Northern California, third edition.)
+(This post is based on chapter 56 of my book 100 Classic Hikes: Northern California, fourth edition.)

 Length: 10 miles round-trip

 Hiking time: 8 hours or overnight

 Season: mid-June through mid-October